Brazil stars protest Bolsonaro environmental policy

 "This bill will damage Brazil's image, the environment and the health of those who live in the Amazon," he told AFP.

-"This is about giving free reign to illegal mining, not fertilizers," he added, saying Brazil's potassium reserves were largely outside the Amazon.
+"This is about giving free rein to illegal mining, not fertilizers," he added, saying Brazil's potassium reserves were largely outside the Amazon.

 © 2022 AFP